Depositing data FAQ's

 - Open Access (Publicly available data) - no registration is required so limited information available

-- Restricted Access - All registered users - users can be identified in usage logs therefore additional user profiling information available (e.g. research fields supported by dataset, countries of users making use of dataset)
+- Restricted Access - All registered users - usage logs provide additional anonymised userbase profiling information (e.g. research fields supported by dataset, countries of users making use of dataset).
+Although CEDA is able to identify individual user accounts within internal logs, user details are not available to data providers.

 - Restricted Access - Application required - specific research descriptions available to permit authorisation of access to restricted resources in addition to user base profiling